BrNi05/DiscOS/README.md

 **You can use `/dcos` slash commands to:**

 - Execute almost any command on the server as your local user
-- Live-monitoring anything with the watch module
+- Live-monitor (periodically execute) almost any command with the watch module
 - Clear the previous replies for a smooth experience
 - Send any type of file from your machine to the server
 - Send any type of file from the server to your machine (to a Discord channel)